-Whether you are making web pages or writing scripts, you will be typing a great deal, making it vital that the font you choose to display your code be both legible and easy on the eyes.
+Making web pages means a great deal of typing, making it vital that the font you choose to display your code be both legible and easy on the eyes.
 Most of the simple coding issues that people make are due to typos: if you can’t read what you type, you’re going to miss errors.

-Historically I have used Arial Narrow to display code samples in class, which had the advantage of being available on almost every platform and capable of fitting many characters per line, together with fairly high legibility.
+Historically, I have used Arial Narrow to display code samples in class, since it had the advantage of being available on almost every platform and capable of fitting many characters per line, together with fairly high legibility.
 Recently I’ve transitioned to using other fonts: typefaces in the list that follows are all free, monospaced (which makes tab-indented lines easier) and cross-platform (important when moving and maintaining your code).

-Currently my go-to monospaced font in Windows.
+Currently my go-to when I'm developing on Windows.
 Designed by Lucas de Groot, Consolas is freely available on every copy of Windows since Vista.
 The font is optimized for ClearType (and thus for LCD screens) and very easy on the eyes.
-With a little work, it is possible to install the Open XML File Converter to have Consolas working on Mac OS X, along with all the other fonts introduced in Vista (all of which, oddly, start with “C’).
+With a little work, it is possible to install the Open XML File Converter to have Consolas working on Mac OS X, along with all the other fonts introduced in Vista (all of which, oddly, start with C).

 The native Mac OS X equivalent to Consolas, which can be downloaded for all platforms.
 Like all the other fonts in this list, it uses a “slashed” or “dotted” zero, which distinguishes the numeral 0 from an uppercase O letter.